Free Independence and Unitary Design from Random Matrix Product Unitaries: Discussion

-From the viewpoint of quantum information, our work provides a precise characterization of the design power the RMPU in terms of the free independence.
-A natural question is then whether similar results hold also for restricted gate sets, such as Clifford circuits.
-It remains an open question whether the commutant of the Clifford group exhibits any free probability structure asymptotically~\cite{bittel2025completethe}.
-Preliminary intuition suggests that volume-law entanglement and continuous phase structure---features absent in Clifford ensembles---may be essential for generic freeness.
-Moreover, we should compare this setting to recent no-go results that prove that sub-linear depth relative error designs are impossible for other common group Haar measures, including the Cliffords~\cite{west2025nogot,grevink2025glueshortdepthdesignsunitary}.
-Probing freeness in these groups will inform us further of the distinction and similarities between unitary designs and the emergence of free independence. \emph{Partial freeness} for specific classes of observables (e.g., diagonal or stabilizer-preserving operators) could still be viable within such restricted ensembles.
-Results in this direction would be consistent with the fast emergence of a modified notion of anticoncentration for different groups~\cite{magni2025anticliff,sauliere2025unianticoncen}.
+From the viewpoint of quantum information, our work provides \emph{a precise characterization of the statistical properties of the RMPU in terms of the free independence}.
+A natural question is how these results would read for generic restricted gate sets, such as Clifford circuits.
+While Haar-random Cliffords and unitaries coincide up to the third moment in qubit systems~\cite{zhu2016cliffordgroupfailsgracefully}, it remains an open question whether the commutant of the full Clifford group exhibits any free probability structure asymptotically~\cite{bittel2025completethe}.
+Moreover, we should compare this setting to recent no-go results for sub-linear depth relative-error designs over other Haar ensembles, including the Clifford group~\cite{west2025nogot,grevink2025glueshortdepthdesignsunitary}.
+Probing freeness in these groups will further inform us of the distinction and similarities between unitary designs and the emergence of free independence.
+Some notion of {partial freeness} for specific classes of observables (e.g., diagonal or stabilizer-preserving operators) could still be viable within such restricted ensembles.
+Results in this direction would be consistent with the fast emergence of a modified notion of anticoncentration for different group ensembles~\cite{magni2025anticliff,sauliere2025unianticoncen}. \\